Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 In most cases its sufficient to zoom the view to get a closer look at something, however, you may notice that at a certain point you cannot zoom any closer.

-This is because Blender stores a view-point thats used for orbiting and zooming, This works well in many cases but sometimes you want to move the view-point to a different place - This is what Dolly supports, allowing you to transport the view from one place to another.
+This is because Blender stores a view-point thats used for orbiting and zooming.
+It works well in many cases, but sometimes you want to move the view-point to a different place.
+This is what Dolly supports, allowing you to transport the view from one place to another.

 You can dolly back and fourth by holding down :kbd:`Ctrl-Shift` and dragging :kbd:`MMB`.